squashql/squashql/README.md

 java project a `QueryEngine` and `Datasatore` by picking the correct implementations.
 Then declare a bean that returns the `QueryEngine` instance.

-Find a ready-to-use example with Apache Spark and Spring Boot [here](https://github.com/squashql/squashql-showcase).
+Find a ready-to-use example with DuckDB and Spring Boot [here](https://github.com/squashql/squashql-showcase).

 #### DuckDB